yusuphjoluwasen/TaskApp/README.md

 ## TaskApp 🚀

 ### Overview
-The app allows users to retrieve a **unique response code** from a backend API while tracking the number of times data has been fetched.
-It also ensures persistence using **UserDefaults**, maintaining the data across app restarts.
+The app lets users fetch a unique response code from a backend API and keep track of how many times data has been retrieved.
+It also saves this data to UserDefaults, ensuring it remains available even after restarting the app.

 ### Tech Stack
 - SwiftUI